saichandumadasu/KubernatesMyWay/ClusterCoreComponents/ControlPlane/ETCD/Notes.md

 title: ETCD Notes
 ---

-Name : ETCD
+# ETCD Notes

-Port : 2379
+## Overview

-etcd is a distributed reliable key-value store that is simple, secure, and fast
+ETCD is a distributed reliable key-value store that is simple, secure, and fast.

 ## Index
 - [Installation of ETCD](#installation-of-etcd)